 Though it was preceded by several decades of less visible nascent butaitanbou activity, Haruhi Suzumiya is often considered the dawn of contemporary seichijunrei-butaitanbou practices and was the first to be widely covered in media.
 I once asked a friend who lives near Nishinomiya whether the people exploring the city around the time of the original broadcasts were more casual visitors or hardcore butaitanbou practitioners.
 His wonderful answer was that Haruhi was the catalyst through which many normal people became butaitanbou-sha.

 Hanasaku Iroha was P.A.Works’ breakout series with regard to strong tourism pull to a setting.
-Fans initiated a proposal to recreate the fictional Bonbori Matsuri from the show as a real annual festival.
-The response by Yuwaku Onsen to take up the request is often cited as a case study in how to engage passionate fans.
+The studio worked together with Yuwaku Onsen to recreate the fictional Bonbori Matsuri from the show as a real annual festival.
+This is often cited as a case study in how to engage fans.

 Press releases and public statements by the Association made much of the multi-language survey and intention to include the perspectives of overseas fans, so that the anime pilgrimage tour would be useful as a vehicle for both domestic and inbound tourism.
 In one of the interim reports, which broke down top ranked works by respondent language, Slam Dunk ranked 4 for Simplified Chinese (Mainland China and Singapore) and 8 for Traditional Chinese (Hong Kong and Taiwan).
 The older show doesn’t register so much with domestic audiences, but the volume of interest from Chinese diaspora is so high it was able to reach 16 in the overall ranking as of the last count.
 It is well known that on any given day, at the fumikiri adjacent to Kamakurakōkōmae Station you can generally find more than a few photo takers speaking Mandarin.
 Out of 88 slots there was no room for a show like this?